Shia LaBeouf (song): Production

-For the expanded version of the song, Greg Nicolett wrote the symphonic arrangement.
-He convinced Cantor to reduce a planned 50-piece orchestra to a string quartet not only for reduced costs, but the latter would increase the pretentiousness and therefore the absurdity in comparison to the subject matter.
-Scott Uhlfelder, a friend of Cantor's, served as the video's director and cinematographer.

-The Redondo Beach Performing Arts Center was "the nicest theater [Cantor] could afford", and artists began arriving at 6 a.m.
-The entire music video was never shot as one continuous performance, but was instead broken up into segments, the first of which began at 9 a.m. for cameras.
+The Redondo Beach Performing Arts Center was "the nicest theater [Cantor] could afford".
+Because the space was only available to the group on the day of shooting, none of the disparate performers were able to rehearse together until the 12-hour day of shooting began in October.
+Artists began arriving at 6 a.m.
+The entire music video was never shot as one continuous performance, but was instead broken up into five segments, the first of which began at 9 a.m. for cameras.
 LaBeouf's cameo was the last part filmed.
+Given the many difficulties and challenges, Uhlfelder later praised all the performers, saying, "all of the performers were extremely professional and the day went off with out a hitch."